SMART: Simulated Students Aligned with Item Response Theory for Question Difficulty Prediction: Results, Analysis, and Discussion

-\paragraph{Student simulation is key when working with few training items.} Diff SFT, which follows the approach of existing state-of-the-art methods~\cite{alkhuzaey2024text,benedetto2023quantitative,benedetto2023survey} to finetune an encoder LLM directly on IRT's estimated item difficulty parameter, performs poorly on our data.
-This result is perhaps not surprising, since its training signal completely comes from given difficulty parameter values, and thus can only work when a large number of training items are available.
-In our low resource setting with few items to train with, student simulation is key: student ability and item difficulty are only related via the response score when training an IRT model, but our student simulator can effectively couple IRT training with textual, short-answer student responses and a scoring model.
+\paragraph{Student simulation is key when working with few training items.} We observe that direct prediction baselines significantly underperform student simulation methods on both datasets.
+Diff SFT, which follows the approach of existing state-of-the-art methods~\cite{alkhuzaey2024text,benedetto2023quantitative,benedetto2023survey}, performs moderately well on Smarter Balanced but poorly on CodeWorkout.
+This result is perhaps not surprising, since Diff SFT's training signal completely comes from given item difficulties, and thus can only work when a large number of training items are available.
+Direct difficulty prediction baselines that require no training also follow a similar pattern: kNN Mean and ICL kNN perform moderately on Smarter Balanced, likely because reading comprehension questions with similar semantic features are likely to pose similar tasks to the student and thus have similar difficulties.
+However, since this heuristic does not apply to coding questions, these baselines do not generalize across datasets.
+The poor performance of ICL Random also shows that powerful LLMs do not perform well on the difficulty prediction task without careful calibration.
+In our low resource setting with few items to train with, student simulation is key: student ability and item difficulty are only related via the response score when training an IRT model, but our student simulator can effectively couple IRT training with textual student responses and a scoring model.
 As a result, this extra information helps us to calibrate the IRT model better, making it easier to generalize to previously unseen items.

-\paragraph{Ablation study.} We compare the performance of Response Gen Zero-shot, Response Gen SFT, and SMART, with all models parameterized with the same base LLM and prompts, serving as an ablation study.
-Response Gen SFT significantly outperforms Response Gen Zero-shot, which suggests that finetuning is required for the LLM to adapt to the response distribution of real student responses.
-SMART outperforms Response Gen SFT, which validates our hypothesis that preferring responses with high IRT likelihoods in DPO training helps in the difficulty prediction task by calibrating the model in the context of student ability and implicit item difficulty.
+\paragraph{Ablation study.} We compare the performance of Response Gen ZS, Response Gen SFT, and SMART, with all models parameterized with the same base LLM and prompts, serving as an ablation study.
+Response Gen SFT significantly outperforms Response Gen ZS, which suggests that finetuning is required for the LLM to adapt to the response distribution of real student responses.
+With the exception of some metrics when using 3B models, SMART outperforms Response Gen SFT, which validates our hypothesis that preferring responses with high IRT likelihoods in DPO training helps in the difficulty prediction task by calibrating the model in the context of student ability and implicit item difficulty.